Copyright 2008-2015 Nokia Networks

---splitlog Split log file into smaller pieces that open in
+--splitlog Split the log file into smaller pieces that open in

---logtitle title Title for the generated test log.
+--logtitle title Title for the generated log file.
 The default title

---reporttitle title Title for the generated test report.
+--reporttitle title Title for the generated report file.
 The default

 --reportbackground colors Background colors to use in the report file.